How to use window light 3 ways for very different looks

 How do you use a window light for portraits?

-For me, photographing indoors with window light is all about the shadows, because the very fact that you’re indoors, out of the light, means that shadows are a big consideration.
+For me, photographing indoors with window light is all about the shadows.
+Being indoors, out of the light, means that shadows are a big consideration.

 Indoor photography styles